cynthiayry/DATA2060-Machine-Learning-Algorithm-Project--CART/README.md

-# CART Classifier from Scratch (DATA2060 Final Project)
+# CART Classifier from Scratch (DATA2060 Final Project) -- The Overfitters

 Implementation of a CART (Classification and Regression Tree) classifier built with only Python and NumPy, plus a full test suite comparing our model to `sklearn.tree.DecisionTreeClassifier`.
 The notebook doubles as the final report with math, code, tests, and experiments.